yuhaofanUZH/mt-exercise-03/README.md

     ./scripts/download_data.sh

-Train 5 models with different dropout rates and then log and plot, to compare model efficiency: (you will find the log and plot files in log_plot_file folder.)
+Train five models with varying dropout rates, then log results and generate plots to compare model efficiency:

     ./scripts/train_log_plot.sh

+(Note: Logs and plots will be stored in the log_plot_file directory)

 The training process can be interrupted at any time, and the best checkpoint will always be saved.